guddii/scsa-app-sales/README.md

-# scsa-app-account
+# scsa-app-catalogue
-Self-Contained System for Accounts Management
+Self-Contained System for Catalogue